eventnetusa/eventnet/src/_vip/mall-activations.md

   * Reporting
 content_section:
   - text_block_markdown: >-
-      I**ntroducing the one-stop-shop** for engaging and enrolling consumers for 2018.
+      **Introducing the one-stop-shop** for engaging and enrolling consumers for 2018.
 Our Mall Programs provide:&nbsp;